Framed Civil War Letters

 In Commemoration of the 150th anniversary of the Civil War we are offering a series of reproductions of a collection of letters written during the course of the war by Mary & Philip Pringle, great-grandparents of Frank W. Wicks.
 The letters are the inspiration for his play Soldier, Come Home. www.civilwarplay.com

 The poster size reproductions are fine giclée prints, custom matted, and framed in cherry wood.
-Free shipping.
+They are available framed or unframed prints.

 War For The Union: Civil War letter written by Martin Pringle, Jr. to his brother, Philip Pringle, on Union stationery with a figure of Lady Liberty “The War for the Union.”
 February 18, 1862 Fort Hamilton, New York.
 Dimensions: Print only: 16 x 26 1/8″ Framed: 19 3/4 x 32 3/4″